MaciejakMateusz/charity/README.md

 - Registration
 - Login (using the same form as administrators)
 - Editing own profile (basic information)
-- Adding items for donation (only accessible when logged in)
+- Adding items for donation
 - Viewing, editing, and deleting donated items
 - Marking an item as donated (archiving)

-In the extended version, the following features will be implemented:

-- User roles (ROLE_USER, ROLE_ADMIN)
-- Administrative panel based on the Sb Admin 2 template: Sb Admin 2
-- Additional Functionality
+- ### Additional
 - Account activation confirmation via email sent to the provided email during registration
-- Handling forgotten passwords
+- Handling passwords recovery
-- Validation for correct entry of two identical passwords
 - Administrative user validation (e.g., preventing the deletion of the last existing administrator)

 ## About CRUD